sontek/xlwt/README.rst

            :target: https://coveralls.io/r/sontek/xlwt?branch=add_pytest_tox

-Library to create spreadsheet files compatible with MS Excel 97/2000/XP/2003 XLS files, on any platform, with Python 2.3 to 2.7
+Library to create spreadsheet files compatible with MS Excel 97/2000/XP/2003 XLS files, on any platform, with Python 2.3+ and 3.3+.

 xlwt is a library for generating spreadsheet files that are compatible with